vjai-community/meetup/20191215_VJAI_MLMeetup_#19.md

 Nội dung chương trình của buổi meetup#19:

 ---
-- Speaker: Nguyễn Tuấn Dương - Google
+- Speaker: Nguyễn Tuấn Dương
 - Title:  Understand Transformer by going through the Annotated Transformer code
 - Abstract: Dive into Transformer with annotated code.
 We focus on discussion and Q&A on key techniques, and also introduce some interesting ideas from recent work.
 - Ref: